roman-ojha/social/README.md

 * You can like the posts
 * You can comment on posts
 * You can see other user stories that you had followed on
-* You can see your's and other users profiles
+* You can see your's and other users profile
 * You can watch and search youtube videos
 * You can change profile picture, unique userID/username, displayed name or password